FOREIGN REAL ESTATE INVESTORS

 As with investors anywhere, Chinese investors are driven to diversify their portfolios.
 Simply investing solely in their own country’s markets could prove disastrous, especially given the slowly eroding value of the Chinese renminbi versus the dollar.

 Chinese nationals looking for overseas opportunities have found limited options.
 Volatility in Europe in the wake of Brexit and increased nationalism has made European investment a somewhat riskier proposition than it once was.
-Meanwhile, the United States is expected to experience further growth in its economy, and interest rates are incredibly low.
+Meanwhile, the United States is expected to experience further growth in its economy.

 Despite the occasional political push against foreign investments, there’s a very practical motive for Chinese investors to purchase American homes—these homes provide a potential exit strategy for loved ones and friends in a country known for its unpredictable political and economic policies.